-While it is 2019, Feng Shui still plays an important role for plenty of homeowners and their elderly parents!
-Besides, it also preaches decluttering, organization and introducing nature elements to your home – all the good things for your new nest!
+Feng Shui continues to play an important role for plenty of homeowners and their elderly parents!
+Besides, it also preaches decluttering, organization and introducing natural elements to your home – all the good things for your new nest!

 Whether you are getting your first BTO home or planning a shift to a new house, this guide aims to help you get started and bring some good Feng Shui to your home.
 Let’s get started!